Piteraq: Causes

 The Greenland ice sheet cools the air directly above it.
 Colder air is denser, and it sinks, forming a separate layer of cold air in between warmer air.
 A piteraq is triggered by low pressure systems off the east coast of Greenland.
 Piteraqs affect not only coastal towns, but also large areas of the sea to the east of Greenland.

 On February 6, 1970, at about 6:00 PM, the community of Tasiilaq was hit by the worst documented piteraq ever in Greenland (estimated at 90 m/s — about 325 km/h or 200 mph, stronger than a Category Five Atlantic hurricane), causing severe damage.
 Since the beginning of 1970, special piteraq warnings have been issued by the Danish Meteorological Institute.

 Although piteraqs can be caused by low pressure systems off the east coast of Greenland, their formation is a combination of several factors: the temperature on the Greenland ice sheet, the conditions in the fjords, and the current atmospheric conditions.
 When a low-pressure system is approaching the coast of Greenland it generally has strong winds that can "suck" in air off the Greenland ice sheet, causing a piteraq.
 Mild piteraqs are far more common than severe ones; on average, there are 1-3 severe piteraqs in the Tasiilaq region yearly, and usually dozens of weaker events.

 Current research

 Due to the fact that piteraqs occur in such an isolated and sparsely populated area, research on their cause is lacking.
 As of 2023 there are several ongoing studies on piteraqs, but the data has not yet been made available to the public.

+At the Sermilik Station near Sermilik Station, the Piteraq is (as of 2023) being researched.